hapax/hapax.github.io/assets/simple-physics.md

 That said, nature is bountiful, and more often than not the missing number is close to $1$!

-A more serious problem is the overabundance of parameters.
+*Parametric overload.* A more serious problem is the overabundance of parameters.
 If we included the mass of the sphere in the second example, dimensional analysis would fail: we would not be able to solve the equations for $a, b$ and $c$, or rather, there would be an *infinite* number of solutions.